Aomori Prefecture: Demographics

 In 2018, Aomori Prefecture saw the second largest decrease in the number of Japanese citizens out of any prefecture in the country.
 Only neighboring Akita Prefecture lost more citizens than Aomori Prefecture.
 In July 2025 the "Aomori Declaration" was issued by a meeting held in Aomori City of the National Governors' Association to address Japan's declining population, describing it as "the biggest challenge" facing the country.
 In 2017, 23,529 people moved out of Aomori Prefecture, while 17,454 people moved to the prefecture.

-In 2018, about 590,000 of the prefecture's residents were men and 670,000 were women, 10.8 percent of the population was below the age of 15, 56.6 percent of residents were between the ages of 15 and 64, and 32.6 percent was above the age of 64.
-In the same year the prefecture had a density of 130.9 people per square kilometer.Japan is noted for long lifespans, however Aomori Prefecture has the lowest male and female life expectancy of the whole country, for which high salt consumption and low physical activity are factors.
+In 2020, 583,402 of the prefecture's residents were men and 654,582 were women, 10.8 percent of the population was below the age of 15, 56.6 percent of residents were between the ages of 15 and 64, and 32.6 percent was above the age of 64.
+In the same year the prefecture had a density of 130.9 people per square kilometer.
+Japan is noted for long lifespans, however Aomori Prefecture has the lowest male and female life expectancy of the whole country, for which high salt consumption and low physical activity are factors.

 In 2020, Aomori Prefecture the fifth lowest ratio of foreign immigrants of all Japan's prefectures.
-Scholars suggest that immigration is not expected to reverse the prefecture's population decline, as immigration to Japan is limited.
+Scholars suggest that immigration is not expected to reverse the prefecture's population decline.
 In 2007, Aomori Prefecture had the 7th lowest number of international marriages among all of Japan's prefectures, with only 664 marriages where one of the spouses was a foreigner.
+Efforts have been made to attract more foreign workers to address the labor shortage but so far these efforts have been insufficient to meet needs.